 Epics and stories

-Trello, however, does not have out-of-the-box issues.
+Unlike Jira, Trello does not have out-of-the-box issues and epics/stories.
 Instead, Trello has cards.
-There are no custom cards in Trello.
-All cards are the same.
+There are no custom cards in Trello, all cards are the same.
 So, if all cards are the same, how do you establish that parent-child link which is critical to decomposing your requirements?

 To create the parent-child link, you need to use a power-up called hello epics.
 This power-up lets you attach a parent or child to any card on your Trello board.
 See the images below.

-You can also track overall status of your child cards from each parent.
+You can also track the overall status of your child cards from each parent.

-In Jira, you can use issue links to manage dependencies between your epics, or between your stories.
-If you are familiar with Jira, you will know that the issue linking feature is simple yet powerful enough to establish relationships between issues.
-Trello does not have an easy out-of-the-box option to link cards.
-Instead, you can use the hello epics power-up again.
-You can use these same parent-child relationships to track dependencies between your cards.
+You can also use this same power up and parent-child relationship to track dependencies between your cards.
 One of the challenges of this power-up is that the documentation is not great, and you are limited to the one link type of parent and child.
 What I have seen work well (although it can be a bit weird at first) is to use the hello epics card linking with labels.
-First you would create the parent-child link, and use the blocked and blocks labels as well.
-This tells me that a card blocks another card lower in the list, and it is also linked to the card it blocks.
+First, you would create the parent-child link, and use the blocked and blocks labels as well.
+This tells me a card blocks another card lower in the list, and it is also linked to the card it blocks.

 Agile software development teams need to be able to estimate the work that needs to be completed and measure against estimations.
 We measure in the form of story points, and time.
 Our approach is very much dependent on the methodology our teams follow.
 In Part 3 of this blog series, we will take a deep dive into Kanban and Scrum teams working within Trello, but for estimation purposes, there are a few ways to handle this much-needed functionality.

-Another element I like to add is the priority of the requirement.
-You can do this a few ways.
+Another element I like to add is the priority of the requirement, which you can do in a few different ways in Trello.
 One way is to use the out-of-the-box labels, but another way is to create a priority field with the Custom Fields power-up.
 Here you can create many different kinds of custom fields to include dates, text, and even select lists.
 To display the priority, I recommend using the select list custom field.
 This is an added piece of information that can help developers understand the importance of a particular requirement.